Ombi-app/Ombi.Docs/docs/info/user-roles.md

 **Note**: _Changing user roles requires them to log out and in again before they are applied._

 * Admin
 This is the role that gives the power to do everything!
-You have full access to all users, manage requests and the ability to view and change any settings.
+An admin user will  have full access to all users, manage requests and the ability to view and change any settings.
+They will also receive the pop-up for requesting on behalf of another user when making a request.
 * Power User
 This role has the ability to manage users and manage requests.
 It does _not_ have access to any settings.
+They will also receive the pop-up for requesting on behalf of another user when making a request.
 * Request Movie
 Gives the ability for the user to request movies.
 * Request Tv